 Ms. Fuentes considers Flamenco a lifelong study, an artistic journey she began in her late teens that continues to this day.
 She has studied with many notable Flamenco artists including Guadiana, Joaquin Grilo, Eva Yerbabuena, El Farru, and Isabel Bayon.
 Ms. Fuentes attributes her formation as an artist to her most significant mentor, Maestra Sara de Luis.

 Accompanied by her notable guest artists, Savannah Fuentes tours the West annually, bringing delighted audiences authentic, passionate Flamenco performance art.
 She regularly tours throughout Washington, Oregon, California, Nevada, Utah, Montana, Idaho, Colorado, and Arizona – often performing for communities that would otherwise be unable to enjoy this unique art form.

 Diego Amador Jr., a Flamenco singer, guitarist, was born in Seville into a family considered “Flamenco royalty.”
 His father is the celebrated Flamenco pianist Diego Amador and his uncles Rafael and Raimundo Amador, were the founders of the popular Flamenco band “Pata Negra.”

 From a very young age, Diego Amador Jr. began performing and touring with some of Spain’s top Flamenco artists, including Remedios Amaya, La Susi, Lole Montoya, Farruquito, and Joaquin Cortes.

 Known in Flamenco circles as a percussionist, Diego Amador Jr. is also an accomplished Flamenco percussionist, and pianist as well.
-He has recently launched a solo project in New York City as a singer/songwriter with the track “Presente en el Tiempo”, which features his powerful voice.
+He has is releasing his first album “Presente en el Tiempo”, on June 21st, 2021.